jpinzonc/Problem_loan_prediction/README.md

 # Problem loan prediction 2017
-## Udacity's Machine Learning Nanodegree Capstone Project.
+## Udacity's Machine Learning Nanodegree Capstone Project

-The code detects problem loans in the Lending Club's data set form 2017.
+The code detects problem loans in the Lending Club's data set from 2017

 Detailed information about the project and the code is inside the project's report: Capstone_project_JP.pdf